-Hair fall is one problem that a lot of us are familiar with.
-Losing chunks of hair is an issue most of us face from time to time, but in some cases the hair loss becomes permanent.
+Hairfall is one problem that a lot of us are familiar with.
+Losing chunks of hair is an issue most of us face from time to time.
+But, in some cases, the hair loss can become permanent.
 Meeting people who tell you they had thick, gorgeous hair that thinned out over time has become commonplace.
-The truth of the matter remains; if you do not care for your hair, it won’t care for you.
+So the truth of the matter remains – if you do not care for your hair, it won’t care for you.

-Curbing the hair loss problem is not simple, and with all the remedies that claim to solve the problem, there are only a few that show real results.
+Curbing the hair loss problem is not simple.
+With all the remedies that claim to solve the problem, there are only a few that show real results.
 Vitamin E is one such remedy.
+It is considered to be an ideal remedy due to its antioxidant property.
+This means that it acts as a shield against free radicals that harm your skin and hair cells.

 The chemical name for Vitamin E is Alpha-Tocopherol.
-It is a fat soluble vitamin which offers a multitude of health and beauty benefits.
+It is a fat soluble vitamin which offers a multitude of health and beauty benefits like reducing frizz, dryness, and dullness, and imparting a luminescent glow to your hair.
 Vitamin E oil and supplements have been gaining a lot of popularity as excellent hair care products.
-But what about Vitamin E makes it good for your hair?
+But before we get into that, do you know what about Vitamin E makes it so good for your hair?
+Let’s take a look!

 Is Vitamin E Good For Your Hair?